In this article:

 You will need to pay gas fees every time you transact in Best Wallet.
 So if you're sending, swapping, and selling your crypto, you will need ETH, BNB, or POL to pay the gas fees.

-You will also need gas fees when you're interacting with dApps and presales, including when you're claiming presale tokens.
+You will also need gas fees when you're interacting with dApps and Upcoming Tokens projects, including when you're claiming upcoming tokens.

 For example, if you're swapping USDT (ERC-20) for Shiba Inu (ERC-20) in Best Wallet, you will have to pay the gas fee to process that transaction in ETH tokens.